The side effects of a stem cell or bone marrow transplant are caused by:

 You will feel very tired and run down after your transplant.
 This will be at its worst during the second and third weeks when your blood cell counts are at their lowest.

 Slowly you will feel that you have more energy.
 But you will feel more tired than usual for quite a long time after your transplant.
-This could be up to a couple of years.
+This could last for up to a couple of years.

 Loss of fertility

-A longer term side effect of this type of treatment is infertility.
-This means you will no longer be able to have children.
-Bone marrow and stem cell transplants nearly always cause infertility because of the high doses of chemotherapy involved.
+A longer term side effect of a transplant is infertility.
+This means you will no longer be able to become pregnant or father a child naturally.
+This is caused by total body irradiation and the high doses of chemotherapy.

 - weight loss